 When I left for India, long before I knew about travel blogging, I had to ask “Does anyone know someone who backpacked India?” around a lot.
 I had so many questions!
 I didn’t know how to dress in India at all.

 Whether it was doing yoga, going hiking, walking around markets, I wanted to know what to wear in India.
-Fast forward five years later, and I’m still here traveling the jungles, cities, mountains, beaches, and more – and trying to do it in in style.
+Fast forward five years later, and I’ve traveled the jungles, cities, mountains, beaches, and more – all while trying to do it in in style.
 Here’s all that I’ve learned on what to wear in India to be most respectful and stylish.

-India is conservative, but there are so many different style icons and types of fashion here just like anywhere else, and not all popular styles keep the woman covered up like you would imagine as a traditional dress in India.
+Yes, India is conservative.
+However, there are so many different style icons and types of fashion here just like anywhere else.
+Not all popular styles keep the woman covered up as you would imagine as a traditional dress in India.

 You might see the lower half of a bunch of women’s boobs.
 Truly.
 In Rajasthan, I saw plenty.
 I’ve been told it’s just normal to air out and keep cool.
-And no, it’s not the hot woman who does it; it’s their great grandmas.
+And no, it’s not the young women who do it; it’s their great grandmas.
 No one stared or thought it was strange.

 You’re definitely going to see some big ol’ round bellies sticking out from saris, as well as open backs due to tiny blouses under the sari.
 The wrap part of the sari actually shows off quite a lot.
 I mean, have you seen a Bollywood film?

-The younger (and sometimes more privileged) kids here in India are the ones dressing more “westernized” but it’s not because of Bollywood, it’s because of Hollywood, Victoria’s Secret models, and Vogue India showing ads of westernized fashion.
+Definitely not!
+The younger (and sometimes more privileged) kids here in India are the ones dressing more “westernized.
+It’s not because of Bollywood either.
+It’s Hollywood, Victoria’s Secret models, and Vogue India showing ads of westernized fashion.
 It was bound to happen as Western life has become intriguing to India’s young women.
-Lots of more wealthy kids go abroad for university, so they obviously are blended lifestyles.
+Lots of more wealthy kids go abroad for university, so they obviously blend their lifestyles.

 As a westerner, you have a fine line to straddle.
-You don’t want to dress like a “backpacker” with cargo pants, or a tourist in Ali Baba pants (although let’s be real, they are awesome and I totally did a few years ago), or dress in a way that would offend.
-You also may not necessarily want to “play dress up” in full on Indian clothes, or you might – which is fine, too.
+You don’t want to dress like a “backpacker” with cargo pants or a stereotypical Ali Baba pants (although let’s be real, they are awesome and I totally did a few years ago).

-I can say my first night out in Mumbai when I put on a past-the-knee skirt, t-shirt, and Chaco’s, and the other Indian girls put on high heels and short tight dresses, I sighed thinking, “Crap, I did NOT pack right for this trip”.
+On my first night out in Mumbai, I put on a past-the-knee skirt, a t-shirt, and Chacos.
+Meanwhile, the other Indian girls put on high heels and short tight dresses!
+I sighed thinking, “Crap, I did NOT pack right for this trip”.

 Free People – Free People is my favorite brand, but, of course, they can be kind of pricey!
 I always keep an eye on them for sales and such since their clothes are so beautiful.
 If you’re not familiar with US department stores, Free People is stocked in many of them as well, and they often have their own, separate sales.
 Check out Nordstrom, REVOLVE, and Shopbop if you have specific pieces in mind.

 They hang low on the butt and are really comfortable.
-After a couple of times wearing them, they feel normal instead of like strangers’ clothes.
+After a couple of times wearing them, they feel normal instead of odd.
 Go for solids like black, khaki, and green then maybe throw in one pair of crazy ones.

-As in barely ANY because if you show too much you’ll be stared at and offend other women, but keep in mind that Indian women ARE showing cleavage.
+As in barely ANY because if you show too much you’ll be stared at and offend other women.
+But keep in mind that Indian women ARE showing cleavage.
 Many saris bring attention to the boobs and are low cut.
-I don’t have a problem of having giant knockers, but if you do, don’t pop them up higher.
+I don’t have the problem of having giant knockers, but if you do, don’t pop them up higher.

-Indian men are not animals, regardless of what the media says and a v-neck usually isn’t much lower than another shirt!
-I love the v neck’s from ASOS collection, my favorite online shop.
+Indian men are not animals, regardless of what the media says, and a v-neck usually isn’t much lower than another shirt!
+I love the v neck’s from ASOS, my favorite online shop.